 Direct Unsubsidized Loans

-Direct Loans (previously known as Stafford Loans) are offered directly through the Department of Education to students who are enrolled at least half time and pursing a degree.
+Direct Loans are offered directly through the U.S. Department of Education to students who are enrolled at least half time and pursuing a degree.

 You must complete the Free Application for Federal Student Aid (FAFSA) to be eligible for an Unsubsidized Direct Loan.

-Unsubsidized loans are not based on need.
-You are responsible for all the interest that accrues.
+Unsubsidized Loans are not based on need.
+You are responsible for interest that accrues.
 You can choose to pay the interest while you’re in school or have the accrued interest added to your loan when you enter repayment.
-Subsidized loans are no longer available for graduate students after 7/1/2012.

 Direct Unsubsidized Loans have a fixed interest rate for the life of the loan.
-This interest rate for graduate students is 5.41% for loans first disbursed after July 1, 2013 until June 30, 2014.
+This interest rate for graduate students is 5.41% for loans first disbursed between July 1, 2013, and June 30, 2014.